Laasya Koduru

 Interests

-My interests lie at the intersection of data-driven policymaking, networking, machine learning, and systems.
+My interests lie at the intersection of machine learning, network measurement, and data-driven policymaking.

 Research

-My research is focused on enabling data-driven policymaking to achieve universal access to high-quality and affordable broadband networks.
-This involves addressing the disparities in internet access and digital equity, which inform policy actions like subsidy programs, rate regulations, and infrastructure funding.
-However, a significant gap exists between the broadband data currently used for policy decisions and the precise data needed.
-Often, these datasets are sparse, noisy, or based on unreliable self-reported information, leading to potentially flawed funding decisions that disproportionately affect underserved areas.
-To address this, there is an urgent need to develop a sustainable, open digital infrastructure to bridge this data gap and provide accurate data for effective policymaking.
+My research focuses on enabling data-driven policymaking to achieve universal access to high-quality, affordable broadband networks.
+A central challenge in this space is the persistent disparity in internet access across communities — disparities that inform critical policy actions such as subsidy programs, rate regulations, and infrastructure funding decisions.
+However, a significant gap exists between the broadband data currently available to policymakers and the precise, reliable data they actually need.
+Existing datasets are often sparse, noisy, or based on self-reported information, leading to flawed funding allocations that disproportionately affect underserved areas.

-The National GEM Consortium Ph.D.
-Science and Engineering Fellowship, April 2025
+• The National GEM Consortium Ph.D.
+Science and Engineering Fellowship (April 2025 - Present)

-UC Santa Barbara Computer Science Summer Fellowship Award, June 2024
+• UC Santa Barbara Computer Science Summer Fellowship (June 2024)